NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

             HVAC equipment

 Enclosures are used for radiant and solar/daylighting exchange.
-Enclosures are primarily concerned with Surfaces, but they are also related to internal gains (which cast radiant and visible energy into the enclosure).
-By default there is one Enclosure for each
+Enclosures are primarily concerned with Surfaces, but they are also related to internal gains (which cast radiant and visible energy into the enclosure) and thermal comfort (MRT).
-Zone.
+By default there is one Enclosure for each Zone.
 By using Construction:AirBoundary, multiple zones may be grouped into a single larger Enclosure.
 Enclosures are assigned automatically based on the zones connected by an air boundary surface.